 When prompted: 'Do you want to save as a macro-safe) workbook', click "Yes" or optionally, do a File-Save-As, and choose "Excel Macro-enabled Workbook (*.xlsm).

-Be aware, if you modify the Macros and save the sheet, only this sheet will see the changes.
-From the macro editor, re-highlight the A240 and A800 routines and "Export" them back to the 'C:\data\Source\CommonVB' routines where they were originally stored.
+If you modify the Macros and save the sheet, only this sheet will see the changes.
+From the macro editor, re-highlight the A240 and A800 routines and "Export" them back to the 'C:\data\Source\CommonVB' routines, where they were originally stored.
 This way, the changes can be used in other spreadsheets.

 Related articles: